Two Pieces of Nuts: Belarus

+South Slavic languages

 Croatia

 In a Croatian tale, by Fran Mikuličić, Žena kraljeva rodila tri sini zlatnemi vlasi ("The Queen who gave birth to three golden-haired sons"), a woman marries the king, after promising him three golden-haired sons.
 When each of the babies are born, the queen mother throws her grandchildren in the water.
 They are saved by a peasant couple, who raise the boys.
 Years later, the king sets a challenge: could anyone count how many nuts there are in a receptacle.
 One of his golden-haired sons begins counting and interweaving the story of their family.
 This tale was sourced as South Slavic and translated as Die Frau eines Königs gebar drei goldhaarige Söhne ("A King's wife gave birth to three golden-haired sons"), given in abridged form in the Archiv für slavische Philologie.

+Baltic languages

 Lithuania

 According to professor Bronislava Kerbelyte, the tale type is reported to register 244 Lithuanian variants, under the banner Three Extraordinary Babies, with and without contamination from other tale types.
 However, 140 variants in Lithuania contain the character (the mother or one of her sons) counting nuts in front of the king while singing a song about their family story.